josalvatorre/personal-setup-ansible/README.md

 ## How to run

-We'll run Ansible on the same machine that it manipulates.
+I run all of my playbooks from my Mac.
+I'm assuming that you'll run this on your Mac as well.

-I'm assuming that you'll run this in your Ubuntu machine.
 However, you should be able to customize the inventory or playbook to adapt to your use case.

 ### Quickstart